cristianecarneiro/sql-data-base-building/README.md

 ## Intro and Objectives

+The goal of this project is to build a database to support the operations of a VHS rental store.

+We were given 7 .csv files with records of the store operations in the previous years (e.g., data on the inventory, rental records, etc.)

-The goal of this project is to build a database from several 'dirty' CSV files.
-I was given six 'dirty' CSV files with no further context.
-The objective was to create a MySQL database for a VHS rental store that is already operational, i.e., with existing operational data.
-To achieve this, I cleaned all the files, structured them according to their interrelations, and loaded them into a MySQL database.
+To build that database, I cleaned the different files, structured their information according to their interrelations, and loaded them into a MySQL database.
 Lastly, I have built some queries to get relevant insights from the data.

 ## Output